Lindaobichukwu/DTLM-EXECUTIVE-SALES-ANALSIS/README.md

 **Data Analysis and Visualization using Microsoft Excel**

-**We studied the data, established relationships, cleaned it and created a new attributes column to enable us analyze and visualize the data effectively**.
+**We studied the data, established relationships, cleaned it and created new attributes columns to enable us analyze and visualize the data effectively**.

 # Some of the questions answered include:
 ## 1. Top 2 revenue products in January?